vladdou/ms4-of-stories-shop/README.md

 - [dbdiagarm](https://dbdiagram.io/home) - used to create database diagram
 - [Am I Responsive](http://ami.responsivedesign.is/#) - used to create the mockup image in the beginning of this README file.
 - [AWS S3 Bucket](https://aws.amazon.com/) - was used for storing static and media files
-- [W3C Markup Validation Service](https://validator.w3.org) - used to check the HTML pages
+- [W3C Markup Validation Service](https://validator.w3.org) - used to validating the HTML code
-- [W3C CSS Markup Validation Service](https://jigsaw.w3.org/css-validator/) - used to check the CSS file
+- [W3C CSS Markup Validation Service](https://jigsaw.w3.org/css-validator/) - used to validating the CSS code
-- [JSHint](https://jshint.com) - used to check the script.js file
+- [JSHint](https://jshint.com) - used to validating javascript code
-- [PEP8 online](http://pep8online.com) - used to check the app.py file
+- [PEP8 online](http://pep8online.com) - used to validating python code

 ---